Skip to main content

 We Are Welders is a tuition-free program open to low-income women and non-binary applicants.

 This program may be a blend of in-person and online classes.
-Access to a computer and the internet will be required.
+Access to a computer and the Internet will be required.

 Limited support may be available for childcare and transportation (subsidy application required).